 Michigan’s Sleeping Bear Dunes | A Natural Treasure

 Do you know that feeling of how a smell, sound, or taste takes you back to some of your fondest memories?
 That’s what happens to me when something reminds me of my summer family vacations in Michigans Sleeping Bear Dunes National Lakeshore.
-My late father treated us to a trip to the Dunes nearly every summer and, certainly, if we ever had guests visiting he would introduce them to this amazing landscape.
-So, after all these years, whenever I travel to Michigan, I try my best to visit the Dunes.
+My late father treated us to a trip to the Michigan Dunes nearly every summer and, certainly, if we ever had guests visiting he would introduce them to this amazing landscape.
+So, after all these years, whenever I travel to Michigan, I try my best to visit the sleeping bear Dunes.

 Although you won’t likely encounter bears in the wild, they are still around, particularly on the park’s southern side.
 Bears are shy creatures and tend to stay away from people and avoid confrontation.

-Sleeping Bear has lots of animals and places to explore.
+Sleeping Bear Michigan has lots of animals and places to explore.
 There are white-tailed deer, porcupines, bald eagles, and coyotes, to name a few.
 Explore this thrilling unspoiled wilderness on Lake Michigan and hike some of the many miles of designated trails.

-Origin of Sleeping Bear Dunes
+Legend of Sleeping Bear Dunes Michigan

 The Sleeping Bear Dunes got its name from a Native American legend.
 According to the legend, there was a massive forest fire on Lake Michigan’s western shore.
 The fire forced a mother bear and her two cubs to find shelter at the lake in the hopes of making to the opposite shore.